-As a criminal defense lawyer, Domenic J. Lombardo is an expert on the details of arrest warrants.
-Here is some information relating to warrants, but if you have any questions, do not hesitate to call the professional.
-As a San Diego defense attorney, Mr. Lombardo is here to help.
+As a criminal defense lawyer, Domenic J. Lombardo is an expert on the details of arrest warrants and has previously written about the differences between an arrest warrant and a bench warrant.
+Below is some essential information relating to sheriff warrants, but if you have any questions, do not hesitate to call the professional.
+An experienced criminal defense attorney, Mr. Lombardo is here to help.

 Computers ensure that the courts do not lose track of San Diego warrants.
 The San Diego Sheriff’s Department has a team of deputies tasked specifically to execute San Diego arrest warrants and hunt for fugitives.
 San Diego warrants are not the only warrants actively pursued by the police.
 California has a number of fugitive task forces that deal with warrant requests from other jurisdictions.

-2. The Statute of Limitations is tolled when the warrant is issued.
+The statute of limitations is tolled when the warrant is issued.

 The case may still proceed long after the limitations period has passed in cases where the warrant was issued before the expiration of the statute of limitations.
 Due process, however, may defeat the prosecution especially in those cases where a defendant was unaware of the warrant or where the government has done little to act on the warrant.